 Yes, the cats are awesome, more on the kitties in a bit, but let’s talk about how this cat cafe delivers a cafe experience to match those fabulous felines!

 Meowtropolitan serves a range of coffee drinks courtesy of Herkimer, a beloved local roaster.
-During our visit, I enjoyed a robust and flavorful drip coffee while my partner sipped on a not-too-weak-yet-not-too-strong latte.
+During our visit, I enjoyed a robust and flavorful drip coffee while my partner sipped on the perfect latte.

 There were nineteen cats in total the day we visited, seven of which are permanent residents also known as the ‘Knights of Meowtropolitan’ including Merlin, a friendly, gorgeous Maine Coon-ish kitty that posed like a supermodel.

 Regional Animal Services of King County (RASKC) of Kent is their outstanding shelter partner and has helped facilitate an amazing 179 adoptions as of December, 2018.
 Congratulations!

 We found a variety of feline personalities in the cat lounge, ranging from shy Sasha, a long-haired beauty with expressive blue-green eyes to curious Kitsa, a white and calico with longish hair, to Antonio, a bold and confident hunk of ginger love I found irresistible!

 With plenty of room for humans and cats to spread out, the lounge felt very relaxing.
 The chill vibe soon had patrons smiling and chatting with one another, such as my lovely conversation with a local cat lover involved in rescue and TNR.